emerone/Notes-app/README.md

 # Notes App

-## Description

-Notes app, modal are used in order to add notes, using Localstorage to save notes.
-It is using Unicons for the icons
+Notes app in JS modals are used in order to add notes and edit them, using Localstorage to save notes.

 ## Getting Started